appgardenstudios/hyaline/cli/README.md

   "expectedRecommendations": [
     {
       "document": "path/to/document.md",
-      "section": "specific section name or empty string for wildcard" }
+      "section": ["section titles", "that are expected"]
+    }
   ]
 }
 ```

 - **document**: Full document path that should receive a recommendation
-- **section**: Specific section name, or empty string `""` to match any section in the document
+- **section**: A list of sections in hierarchically descending order.
+Or, an empty array to match the document itself

 ## Releasing
 Release by checking out the appropriate commit on the main branch and then running `make release`.